Thursday, February 23, 2012

 Hurting Heart

 It is funny what can hurt your heart.
 OK, it is not so funny after all.
 Hurt is not funny.
 Hurt hurts.
-It is what happens sometimes in the most random of circumstances.
-It can happen very innocently, at least in the sense of the person being hurt, and then again maybe in the case of the person doing the hurting.
+It is what sometimes happens in the most random circumstances.
+It can happen very innocently, at least in the sense of the person being hurt, and then again, maybe in the case of the person doing the hurting.
 There you are having a simple conversation and whamo--out of nowhere comes a remark that cuts through to your very soul.
 At least it feels that way at the time.
 At least it felt that way to me.

-It happened to me just like that--we were talking, visiting, sharing and then out of the blue the person I was with made a statement that shocked me.
+It happened to me just like that — we were talking, visiting, sharing, and then, out of the blue, the person I was with made a statement that shocked me.
 In fact, I was speechless.
 I sat there feeling like a fool.
-I kept asking myself--what did they mean?
+I kept asking myself — what did they mean?
 Are they serious?
 Am I hearing this right?
 Am I taking this wrong?
 I was so incredibly hurt that I said nothing.
 I did not defend myself, I did not ask for explanations, I did not do anything.
-Fortunately, the subject was changed, others in the room began talking and the moment (thank God) was over.
+Fortunately, the subject was changed, others in the room began talking, and the moment (thank God) was over.

-The hurt wasn't over though.
-The hurt was not even close to being over and it was so deep, so painful that I am sitting here late at night blogging about it.
+The hurt wasn't over, though.
+The hurt was not even close to being over, and it was so deep, so painful that I am sitting here late at night blogging about it.
 One sentence that crushed my heart, it affected me in a way that has left me feeling so inadequate and like the poorest excuse for a human being.
 One sentence.
 That is all it took.

-I think that now instead of licking my wounds made by the hurtful remark, I will go and slink off and ask God to forgive me instead.
+I think that now, instead of licking my wounds made by the hurtful remark, I will go and slink off and ask God to forgive me instead.
 I will let him worry about the other person.
-I will let Him do the judging--after all He has all the facts--I do not.
+I will let Him do the judging--after all, He has all the facts--I do not.
 I will ask Him to forgive me, to heal me, to make me a better friend, or better yet, just a kinder person.
 I will ask Him to make me more like Him.
-Because trust me when I tell you this--I have not been acting anything like my God lately.
+Because trust me when I tell you this — I have not been acting anything like my God lately.
 And I really do need His forgiveness.

-Change my heart Oh God.
+Change my heart, Oh God.

 Friday, February 17, 2012